 - Depressive symptoms

 - Poor memory

 What Are the Causes of Testosterone Deficiency?

 Causes of testosterone deficiency (TD) are numerous and are traditionally divided into two main categories: Primary causes and Secondary causes.

 Secondary hypogonadism accounts for the majority of low testosterone cases.
-In this type, testosterone level is low as a result of complex physiological and behavioural factors that interfere with the testosterone production in the otherwise anatomically and genetically normal testicles.
+In this type, testosterone level is low as a result of complex physiological and behavioural factors that interfere with the testosterone production in the otherwise normally formed testicles.
 Common examples of these conditions are obesity, diabetes, head trauma, etc.

 How to screen for testosterone deficiency?

 There are multiple screening tools employed to screen for testosterone deficiency (TD).
-ADAM Screening is one the most widely used questionnaire for this purpose.
+ADAM Screening is one of the most widely used questionnaires for this purpose.

-Below is a copy of ADAM test to review:
+Below is a copy of the ADAM test to review: